wlh18/react-5/README.md

 import {Route, Switch, Link} from 'react-router-dom';
 ```

-Then we will wrap what ever we want to click on to take us to the route.
+Then we will wrap whatever we want to click on to take us to the route.

 ```js
 <Link><p>Home</p></Link>